elizabrooke0204/Crypto/README.md

 	-  After creating account and signing in, click your account icon in the top right corner of the page and select 'Manage your Google Account'.
 	- Next navigate to the 'Security' section using the navigation bar on the left side of the page.
 	- Under 'Signing in to Google' click 'App passwords' and generate a password on the next page after entering 'Select App' and 'Select device'.
-	- After generating a password save your email address and app password in 'auth_cred.py'	as string variables.
+	- After generating a password, save your email address and app password in 'auth_cred.py'	as string variables.
 	- Finally, identify your mobile phone carrier's MMS gateway address.
 Major US carriers can be found at Lifewire's website [Lifewire SMS and MMS Gateways](https://www.lifewire.com/sms-gateway-from-email-to-sms-text-message-2495456), other carriers will have to be searched for online.
 Save your phone number and carrier MMS gateway as string variable in 'auth_cred.py' in the format <phone_number@mms_address>.
 example: '1234567890@vzwpix.com'.
 ```python